ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 - Configuration validation.
 - Definition of a "contract" for easier documentation of features and their configuration.

-The sections below briefly outline the strcuture of the configuration schema and provides a prelimeinary description of each field/property within.
-The shcema currently consists of four top-level fields, all properties are written in camel case:
+The sections below briefly outline the structure of the configuration schema and provides a preliminary description of each field/property within.
+The schema currently consists of four top-level fields, all properties are written in camel case:

-## Layout - `layout`
+### Layout - `layout`

 An object with properties that modify the elements that the application will render.
 These properties and elements relate specifically to non-geospatial layout components, like navigation and footer.